Al-Hakam II: Literature and science

-Hakam himself was very well versed in numerous sciences.
+Hakam himself was well versed in numerous sciences.
 He had books purchased from Damascus, Baghdad, Constantinople, Cairo, Mecca, Medina, Kufa, and Basra.
 His status as a patron of knowledge brought him fame across the Muslim world to the point that even books written in Persia, which was under Arab Abbasid control, were dedicated to him.
 During his reign, a massive translation effort was undertaken, and many books were translated from Latin and Greek into Arabic.
 He formed a joint committee of Muwallad Muslims and Mozarab Catholics for this task.

 His personal library was of enormous proportions.
 Some accounts speak of him having more than 600,000 books.
 The catalogue of library books itself was claimed to be 44 volumes long.
 Of special importance to Al-Hakam was history, and he himself wrote a history of al-Andalus.
 Following his death, Hajib Almanzor had all "ancient science" books destroyed.

 The mathematician Lubna of Córdoba was employed as Al-Hakam's private secretary.
 She was said to be "thoroughly versed in the exact sciences; her talents were equal to the solution of the most complex geometrical and algebraic problems".

 The famous physician, scientist, and surgeon Abu al-Qasim al-Zahrawi (Abulcasis) was also active in Al-Hakam's court during his reign, while the leading figures of the Translation movement during the reign of Hakam were Mutazilites and Ibn Masarra.